alantakwok/GNN_rep_pow_on_graph_props/README.md

 Similarly for visualization, one should place all results data files in the same directory.

 ## Results
 A detailed description of findings can be found in the Progress Report.
-One may also refer to `results_images` for visualizations.
+One may also refer to `/results_images` for visualizations.